 While president of Texas Southern University, Nabrit was appointed a member of President Dwight Eisenhower’s National Science Board (1956).
 Ten years later President Lyndon B. Johnson appointed him the first black to serve on the Atomic Energy Commission in 1966.
 Shortly after leaving TSU, Nabrit became the first black member of the board of trustees of Brown University in 1967.

-Samuel Nabrit was married to Constance Croker who preceded him in death.
+Samuel Nabrit, a member of Sigma Pi Phi fraternity, was married to Constance Croker who preceded him in death.
 They had no children.
 Ninety-eight year old Samuel Milton Nabrit died in his home in Atlanta on December 30, 2003.